-My areas of academic specialization are Indian philosophy, Buddhist philosophy, and ancient and modern skepticism (including skepticism in classical India).
-I am also interested in ancient Greek and Roman philosophy, early modern European philosophy, contemporary epistemology, philosophy of religion, ethics, Chinese philosophy, Africana philosophy, and Mesoamerican philosophy.
+My areas of academic specialization are Indian/South Asian philosophy, Buddhist philosophy, and ancient and modern skepticism (including skepticism in classical India).
+I am also interested in a wide variety of other areas including ancient Greek and Roman philosophy, early modern European philosophy, philosophy of religion, ethics, Chinese philosophy, Africana philosophy, and Mesoamerican philosophy.
 I also do work on the intersections of philosophy with science fiction and horror in literature and film.

 I have published in journals including Philosophy East and West, Asian Philosophy, Comparative Philosophy, Syndicate Philosophy, The International Journal for the Study of Skepticism, The International Journal of Hindu Studies, and The Journal of Philosophy and Science Fiction.
 I also have chapters in edited collections, including Ethics Without Self, Dharma Without Atman: Western and Buddhist Philosophical Traditions in Dialogue (edited by Gordon F. Davis) and The Bloomsbury Research Handbook of Vedānta (edited by Ayon Maharaj).
 You can download some of my papers on my Academia.edu page.
 A full list of my scholarly publications and presentations is available on my CV.